Starmer meets Justin Trudeau during Montreal trip

 The visit to Canada has seen the Labour leader push the importance of securing Britain’s borders, calling it an “acute security concern”.

-He is also there to warn of the joint challenges that make up an “axis of instability”.
+He has also warned of the joint challenges that make up an “axis of instability” both in the UK and internationally.

-“I’ll be talking to political leaders from across the world about shared challenges and concerns, in particular security,” he told broadcasters.
+Speaking at an event alongside the Norwegian prime minister, Sir Keir said: “In principle it’s wrong to think that control of the border is not a progressive issue.

-“And one of the most acute security concerns in the UK right now is border security, because the Government has lost control of the borders.
+“Because if you lose control of the border, a number of things happen – that’s when in certain places you get into the business of people talking about walls and fences because you’ve lost control of the border.

 Access unlimited streaming of movies and TV shows with Amazon Prime Video